evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 Mint rights:
 - Are allocated automatically
-- Transfer with the parent asset
+- Transfer with the parent asset until utilized
 - Never expire
 - Are validated through the on-chain recursive system

 Each newly inscribed asset immediately joins the asset pool and becomes eligible to win assets for future blocks.

-The system begins with a seed index of one or more assets, forming the first eligible pool for allocation.
+The system requires a seed index of one or more assets, forming the first eligible pool for allocation.
 From this starting pool, new assets are issued and added automatically, creating a self-sustaining distribution cycle on-chain.

 ---

 ### 3. Indexing & Discovery
-Each new inscription updates the on-chain collection index, which maintains the canonical record of:
+Each new asset is indexed on inscription.
+The on-chain index maintains the canonical record of:
 - The Bitcoin block that produced the asset
 - The authorized parent
 - The resulting asset inscription ID

-The index is fully autonomous and accessible via the Deployment Inscription or through provided scripts:
+Indexing is fully autonomous and accessible via the Deployment Inscription or through provided scripts:
 - [Indexing Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/index-script.py) — builds a local index of all or specific block ranges
 - [Authorization Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/authorization-script.py) — identifies authorized parents and allocation results